joost-morsink/Rest/docs/arch.md

 A `RestRequest` contains all data needed to process the request.
 The return value indicates possible asynchrony through the `ValueTask<>` [functor](https://en.wikipedia.org/wiki/Functor).
 The response side is a three layered value, each with its own aspects and containment of the layer below:
-* `RestResponse` is the top layer, containing metadata for the response
+* `RestResponse` is the top layer, containing metadata for the response.
-* `RestResult` is effectively a [disjoint union type](https://en.wikipedia.org/wiki/Tagged_union) to allow indicating success and failure.
+* `RestResult` is effectively a [disjoint union type](https://en.wikipedia.org/wiki/Tagged_union) to allow indicating success, failure and redirect.
 * `RestValue` represents the actual underlying value in a response, optionally containing links and embedded objects.

 The main implementation of the `IRestRequestHandler` interface is the `CoreRestRequestHandler`.